theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 discussion:
   promptTitle: "What Did Christ Reflect Back to You?"
-  intro: "This scroll wasn’t a theory.
-It was a trigger — a memory, a flare from the soul’s forgotten sky."
+  intro: "This scroll isn’t theory — it’s a trigger, a flare from the soul’s forgotten sky."
   question: "What part of yourself did you meet in the mirror, and are you still afraid of its light?"
   points:
     - "What belief cracked open after hearing the Gnostic Christ speak?"
-    - "Did a **divine spark** stir?
+    - "Did a <strong>divine spark</strong> stir?
 If so, what tried to put it out?"
-    - "What would **Sophia** whisper to you right now?"
+    - "What would <strong>Sophia</strong> whisper to you right now?"
     - "Where does the system still own you — and what would rebellion look like?"
   footer: "💬 Post your reflection using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>.
 Or bring your gnosis directly to the Temple."

+creativePrompt:
+  text: "Custom creative prompt for this scroll."
+  sharePrompt: "Custom prompt for social sharing."

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }